CamDavidsonPilon/lifelines/docs/Compatibility with scikit-learn.rst

     """

-.. note:: The ``sklearn_adapter`` is currently only designed to work with right-censored data.
+.. note:: The :func:`lifelines.utils.sklearn_adapter` is currently only designed to work with right-censored data.